HactarCE/Nomic-Rules/README.md

 * applies to all players.
 * is instatiated at zero.
-* must always be integral.
+* must always be an integer.
 * must never have a negative value.
+* cannot be traded or exchanged.

 ## Polls